 Respectful discussions between employers, employee groups and individual employees will allow for the voicing of concerns and resolution of uncertainties as we all move forward together to mitigate the risk of the virus that causes COVID-19.

-(Statement developed by COVID ERG and College approved 17 December 2021)
+(Statement developed by COVID ERG and RACP approved on 17 December 2021).

 Healthcare worker wellbeing